"The Healthy Geezer" answers questions about health and aging in his weekly column.

 Question: I eat a little chocolate every day.
 How bad is that for me?

 Answer: You didn't say how much.
-If you eat a chocolate bunny a day, there is an obvious risk of becoming a major chubbo.
+If you eat a chocolate bunny a day, there is an obvious risk of becoming obese.
 However, a little chocolate has health benefits.

 A recent Harvard study suggested that a bit of high-quality dark chocolate one to three times a month may protect women from heart failure.